-Jordi Ravirosa, the President of Black Crown, offered us an interesting interview with his point of view concerning the padel in Spain and abroad, not to mention the new racket from Black Crown: BOA PRO.
+Jordi Ravirosa, President of Black Crown, gave us an interesting interview with in particular his point of view concerning the padel in Spain and internationally, including the new racket from Black Crown: The BOA PRO.

 New gear that works very well

-With the Piton 5 and Piton 5 soft, Black Crown has managed to offer a racket that sells very well.
-The Piton 5 Soft is as its name suggests easier than the Piton 5.
-The Soft takes the strengths of the normal but more accessible.
-Today, "it's a real success."
+With the Piton 5 and Piton 5 soft, Black Crown has managed to offer a racquet that sells very well.
+The Piton 5 Soft is, as its name suggests, easier than the Piton 5.
+The Soft takes the strengths of the normal but in addition more accessible.
+Today, “it is a real success”.

-« It's an easier racket than the classic Boa.
-If this is especially for intermediate / good players, the racket will certainly be happy as it is malleable.
+« It is an easier racket than the classic Boa.
+If this is aimed in particular at intermediate / good players, the racket will certainly make people happy as it is malleable ”.

 For Black Crown, the good news is also the renewal of the contract with Marta Marrero and Adian Allemandi.
-2 tops players who left with Black Crown Padel.
+2 top players who left with Black Crown Padel.